-Description: A taxpayer may include the difference between the amount of discounted unpaid losses at the end of the tax year used in the computation of losses incurred as a result of IRC section 832(b)(5)(A), and the amount of unpaid losses at the end of the tax year that would have been used in such computation if such losses were not discounted for federal income tax purposes.
+Effective Date: Effective for tax years beginning after December 31, 1986 Description: A taxpayer may exclude from ENI the difference between the amount of discounted unpaid losses at the end of the tax year used in the computation of losses incurred as a result of IRC section 832(b)(5)(A), and the amount of unpaid losses at the end of the tax year that would have been used in such computation if such losses were not discounted for federal income tax purposes.

-8. IRC Section 832(b)(5)(B)

-Citation: Section 1503(b)(1)(O)

-Description: A taxpayer may include the amount by which losses incurred were reduced as a result of IRC section 832(b)(5)(B).

-9. IRC Sections 847(5) and 847(6)
+- Reduction of Loss Deduction under IRC Section 832(b)(5)(B) Citation: Section 1503(b)(1)(O) Effective Date: Effective for tax years beginning after December 31, 1986 Description: A taxpayer may exclude from ENI the amount by which losses incurred were reduced as a result of IRC section 832(b)(5)(B). - 8.
+IRC Sections 847(5) and 847(6)

-Citation: Section 1503(b)(1)(P)

-Description: A taxpayer may include the amount included in federal gross income as a result of IRC sections 847(5) and 847(6).
+Citation: Section 1503(b)(1)(P) Effective Date: Effective for tax years beginning on or after January 1, 1993 Description: A taxpayer may exclude from ENI the amount included in federal gross income as a result of IRC sections 847(5) and 847(6).

-10. Qualified Emerging Technology Investments (QETI)
+9. Qualified Emerging Technology Investments (QETI)